Nick Cain column: Which leader will march to England’s new drum beat?

 Much as Jones says he’s wiped the slate clean, staying with Robshaw and Wood would be a step back to a failed regime – especially as neither emerged as clear-headed, decisive leaders.
 Robshaw was torpedoed by his failure to kick for goal to secure the draw against Wales, while Wood revealed in a post-match glitch that he was calculating from the wrong scoreline in the warm-up against France.

 Then there’s Dylan Hartley.
 The idea that the Northampton hooker could be restored as England captain would be a car-crash waiting to happen given his disciplinary rap-sheet.
-Northampton have tried the poacher-turned-gamekeeper stuff and it hasn’t worked, with Hartley missing a tour and a World Cup because he cannot keep the lid on his temper.
+Northampton have tried the poacher-turned-gamekeeper stuff and it hasn’t worked, with Hartley missing a Lions tour and a World Cup because he cannot keep the lid on his temper.

-Ben Youngs has also been mentioned, with speculation that Jones likes scrum-half captains because of his choice of George Gregan during his Wallaby tenure.
+Ben Youngs has also been mentioned, with speculation that Jones likes -half captains because of his choice of George Gregan during his Wallaby tenure.
 Gregan was not only a model of consistency, he also had natural authority.
-The No.9 does not, and his form is up and down.
+The Leicester No.9 does not, and his form is up and down.
 Nor, in terms of judgment, was broadcasting that England aimed to “blow away” in the first quarter of their World Cup showdown the wisest of calls.

 Brown has also been listed as a contender, not least because of his consistency and unflinching commitment.
 However, he is a firebrand whose emotions are never far from the surface, and captaining from full-back is not ideal because you are too detached from the tactical hub.

 Having done such a good job in taking over the captaincy of the 2014 junior world champions, England U20 side, Itoje has also been mooted as a long-term solution.
-He is a tremendous prospect, who has looked in his element since breaking into the starting line-up last season.
+He is a tremendous prospect, who has looked in his element since breaking into the Saracens starting line-up last season.
 However, because Lancaster overlooked him for the World Cup squad, he has yet to play for England – and until he gets the chance to show that he is effective in the international arena it would be a huge, and unnecessary, gamble.

 Which brings us to Slater, who is also uncapped, but captained England’s dirt-trackers to a good win over the Crusaders in New Zealand the summer before last.
 He has been reappointed as Leicester club captain following his return from knee surgery, and, having missed out on the World Cup, is finding his way back to the form that made him one of the outstanding forwards of the 2014 season.